This article was revised in July 2021 to include the most updated information.

 There are a few ways to store your cryptocurrency.
 Some secure, others, not quite:

-Hot wallets are the cryptocurrency wallets that you utilize in your online exchanges such as Binance, Bittrex, or GDAX.
-They’re very convenient, because you don’t have to worry about downloading a wallet application or spending money on a hardware wallet.
-As convenient as they may be, they come with a couple huge flaws.
+Hot wallets are the cryptocurrency wallets that you utilize in your online exchanges such as Coinbase, Binance.US, or Bittrex.
+They’re very convenient because you don’t have to worry about downloading a wallet application or spending money on a hardware wallet.
+As convenient as they may be, they come with a couple of huge flaws.

 Don’t store large amounts on the exchanges.
 Keep some there if you want to make trades or if your cryptocurrency of choice doesn’t have a good wallet yet (I’m looking at you IOTA.)